What is an inquest?

 Hearings

-Employees of organisations are often able to be represented at an inquest by their employer (even though the lawyers involved would strictly-speaking be representing the organisation itself).
+Employees of organisations are often able to be assisted at an inquest by their employer (even though the lawyers involved would, strictly-speaking, be representing the organisation itself).
 It is only in the unlikely event that conflict arises between the witness and the employer that MDDUS would need to consider providing separate representation.

 Pre-inquest reviews

-Particularly complex inquests may be preceded by pre-inquest reviews, which are formal administrative hearings during which the coroner will hear from interested persons involved in the inquest process.
+Particularly complex inquests may be preceded by pre-inquest reviews, which are formal administrative hearings during which the Coroner will hear from the interested persons and potential interested persons involved in the inquest process.

-At the pre-inquest review the coroner will decide who the interested persons will be, which issues will be central to the inquest, whether further documentation or evidence is required and when the inquest will be heard.
-It is often only lawyers that will have to attend pre-inquest reviews, but if you are informed that one is to occur, it is important to let MDDUS know.
+At the pre-inquest review the Coroner will confirm who the interested persons will be, which issues will be central to the inquest, whether further documentation or evidence is required and when the inquest will be heard.
+It is often only lawyers that will have to attend pre-inquest reviews, so if you are informed that one is to occur, it is important to let MDDUS know.

 The Inquest